-DOING BUSINESS IN LAOS
+DOING BUSINESS IN LAOS IN 2017

 Since 2003, Healy Consultants Group PLC has assisted our Clients with registering their business in Laos.
 Our services include i) Laos business registration and licensing ii) corporate bank account opening services in Laos and abroad iii) employee recruitment strategies iv) visa strategies and v) office rental solutions in Laos.